 Citizens may apply to have their specific request reviewed by completing a "Citizen Action Request Form" and submitting it to the City of Merced Engineering Department, 678 W. 18th Street, 2nd Floor City Hall, Merced.
 The form may be downloaded with this link: Citizen Action Request Form.

 Items will not, however, be considered by the Traffic Committee until City staff has had the opportunity to properly review the matter and prepare necessary reports.
 In addition, items placed on the agenda at public request shall not be heard by the Committee until at least ten (10) days written notice has been provided to the requesting person or organization.
 Items approved by the Traffic Committee are referred to the City Council on a quarterly basis, unless the City Manager determines the matter to be urgent.
 Citizens have the right to appeal the Traffic Committee's recommendations to the City Council, pursuant to the procedure specified in Chapter 20.96 of the Merced Municipal Code.

 Membership of the Traffic Committee is composed of:

-Ken Elwin, City Engineer, Chairperson Stan Murdock, Director of Public Works - Operations Norman Andrade, Police Chief Mike McLaughlin, Fire Chief Kim Espinosa, Planning Manager
+Ken Elwin, City Engineer, Chairperson Stan Murdock, Director of Public Works - Operations Norman Andrade, Police Chief Michael Wilkinson, Interim Fire Chief Kim Espinosa, Planning Manager

 The members listed above may send a designee to the meetings if they are not able to attend, and each designee is authorized to act as a full voting member of the Committee while serving as the designee.
 The meetings of the Traffic Committee are required to comply with the Brown Act and operate by the same rules of procedure as the City Council.